spectrocloud/librarium/content/docs/06-integrations/00-minio-operator.md

 # Prerequisites

-- An existing Kubernetes deployment where at least one worker node has a locally-attached drive.
+- An existing Kubernetes deployment where at least one worker node has a locally attached drive.
 - A local ``kubectl`` installation configured to create and access resources on the target Kubernetes deployment.

 # Version Supported

 MinIO Operator **4.5.4**.

-# Contents
+# MinIO Operator Templates

 MinIO Operator provides the following templates: